ibm-ecm/automation-mobile-capture/inst/AMC_Installation_Deployment_Guide.md

 ```

 #### Virtual Root Configuration
-If traffic into the cluster is rooted by an external proxy employing a URL rewrite strategy, effectively creating a virtual root, you need to define the virtual root's path to on the configuration.
+If traffic into the cluster is rooted by an external proxy employing a URL rewrite strategy, effectively creating a virtual root, you need to define the virtual root's path on the configuration.
 This option does not serve Automation Mobile Capture under a virtual root, but is needed in order to generate links correctly for inviting new users, reset password, upload endpoint URLs, etc.
 This value is used in conjunction with the value of hostname.
 The value must begin with a forward slash, and terminate without a trailing slash.